Don't You Lie to Me: Recordings by other artists

 Fats Domino recorded "Don't You Lie to Me" early in his career in 1951 (Imperial 5123).
 He used most of Tampa Red's lyrics and, although there is a full backing band, his trademark piano accompaniment dominates the recording.
 Domino received sole credit for the song, as did Chuck Berry when he recorded a rock and roll version for his 1961 album New Juke-Box Hits.

 In 1962, Albert King recorded "Don't You Lie to Me" as "I Get Evil" (Bobbin 135), which was included on his first album The Big Blues.
 King's version uses an Afro-Cuban style rhythm, which he would later use for his 1967 hit "Crosscut Saw".
 Later, King with Stevie Ray Vaughan recorded it live for television in 1983, which is included on Albert King with Stevie Ray Vaughan in Session.
 In 1977, B.B.
 King recorded the song for the opening track on his King Size album.
 An AllMusic album review noted its "nice, rolling groove that King rides real easy".
 In 1992, Gary Moore recorded the song for his After Hours album.

 Supertramp have released two versions of Don't You Lie To Me, on two of their live albums, Live 88 in 1988 and It Was The Best Of Times in 1997.
-It is a staple of band leader Rick Davies' current band, Ricky And The Rockets' set list, as of 2022.
+It was a staple of late band leader Rick Davies' band, Ricky And The Rockets' set list.